nightlyte-dev/awesome-no-login-web-apps/README.md

 * [SQLFiddle](http://sqlfiddle.com/) - Tool for easy online testing and sharing of database problems and their solutions.
 * [Brainfuck Visualizer](http://fatiherikli.github.io/brainfuck-visualizer/) -  Javascript Brainfuck Interpreter + Visualizer.
 Helps you understanding how code is working.
 * [PythonTutor](http://pythontutor.com/visualize.html#mode=edit) - Visualize Python, Java, JavaScript, TypeScript, Ruby, C, and C++ code execution in your Web browser.
-* [DartPad](https://dartpad.dartlang.org/) -DartPad is an open-source tool that lets you play with the Dart language in any modern browser.
+* [DartPad](https://dartpad.dartlang.org/) - DartPad is an open-source tool that lets you play with the Dart language in any modern browser.
+* [Shadertoy](https://www.shadertoy.com/) - Build, run, and share shaders in browser.

 ### Programming Tools